arbor-sim/arbor/doc/concepts/decor.rst

 Regions can have density mechanisms defined over their extents.
-:ref:`Density mechanisms <mechanisms-density>` are a kind of :ref:`NMODL mechanisms <nmodl>` which describe biophysical processes.
+:ref:`Density mechanisms <mechanisms-density>` are a kind of :ref:`NMODL mechanism <nmodl>` which describe biophysical processes.
 These are processes that are distributed in space, but whose behaviour is defined purely by the state of the cell and the process at any given point.